exasol/spark-connector/doc/user_guide/user_guide.md

 The Spark Exasol connector has two variants, one for using with Exasol `JDBC` sub-connections and one for using with AWS `S3` as intermediate storage.

+We recommend to use the connector with `S3` storage layer, because this version improves several shortcomings of `JDBC` variant.
+The JDBC sub-connections version are not reliably working when Spark uses dynamic resource scheduling.
+In other words, when there are limited resource on Spark clusters, using S3 version of connector is better.

 Depending on the variant you are using, some usage requirements may change.

-## Prerequisite

-To use the connector, you will need a running Exasol cluster with version `7.1` or above.
-Similarly, you will need a Spark cluster running with version `2.4.1` or later.
-We also support earlier versions of Spark runtime, for that please check out the releases page for corresponding connector version.
+For example, for JDBC the `host` parameter should be the first datanode address.

 ### JDBC